 You may know someone that drives like this or you may be that person.
 If so, stop it!
 Now, let’s take that one step further.
 Maybe this is the way you travel regarding your spiritual life.
 There are two people I am talking about.
 First, there are the people that only pray or seek God in the middle of a crisis.
 Second, there are the people that think attending church on Sunday morning is sufficient for their spiritual health and they coast through the week.
 If you are one of these people, stop it!
 Let me explain.

 You are designed for intimate communion with God; this is the picture that we see in the Garden of Eden and that we see in Revelation 21.
 Mankind, as an image bearer of God, was made to have fellowship with God, but sin hinders that purpose.
 When we are saved by the person and work of Jesus Christ, the image begins being restored and communication reopens.
 That’s great news, but here’s the deal.
 You were made for continual communion.

 Psalm 1:3 compares a blessed person to a tree planted by the water (Take a minute today and read Revelation 22 about the river of life).
 The water in that verse is an image of being continually plugged into the source of life.
-The reason the tree prospers is because it is continually plugged into the life-giving source.
-Do you strive to be continually plugged in?
+The reason the tree prospers is that it is continuously plugged into the life-giving source.
+Do you strive to be regularly plugged in?
 Or, do you live from one experience to the next, coasting in between?
 Live in a daily walk with God.